 Welcome to Opera Guild of Rochester

-Formerly known as The Guild of Mercury Opera Rochester, Inc., the newly-titled Opera Guild of Rochester, Inc. will continue to present the programs that the Guild has been sponsoring in recent years: free opera lectures at local libraries; tours to productions of leading local opera companies and the Metropolitan Opera in New York City; and our popular Beat-the-Blahs — The Haskell Rosenberg Memorial Series atTemple B'rith Kodesh in January 2014.
+Formerly known as The Guild of Mercury Opera Rochester, Inc., the newly-titled Opera Guild of Rochester, Inc. will continue to present the programs that the Guild has been sponsoring in recent years: free opera lectures at local libraries; tours to productions of leading local opera companies and the Metropolitan Opera in New York City; and our popular Beat-the-Blahs — The Haskell Rosenberg Memorial Series atTemple B'rith Kodesh in January 2015.
+We also have our Reading Room that contains Handouts and Playlists for all of our free lectures, which any opera lover would appreciate.

-In July 2013, we took a bus trip to the Glimmerglass Opera Festival to see a production of Wagner's Der Fliegende Holländer (The Flying Dutchman).
-Our Fall Tour to the Metropolitan Opera in New York City has just been announced!
+In July 2014, we will take a bus trip to the Glimmerglass Festival to see a production of Richard Strauss' Ariadne auf Naxos.
+Our Spring Tour to the Metropolitan Opera in New York City has just been announced!
+Book your tickets now!

-On May 18th, 2014, we will enterain our donors with our annual opera recital at the Rochester Academy of Medicine.
-The May recital will feature mezzo-soprano Jessica Best accompanied by Linda Boianova.
+On May 18th, 2014, we entertained our donors with our annual opera recital at the Rochester Academy of Medicine.
+The May recital featured mezzo-soprano Jessica Best accompanied by Kevin Nitsch.

 Perhaps the most exciting feature of our website is the ability to view production photos, cast photos and bios, programs, and reviews of Mercury Opera Rochester's six seasons.
 Click here to view the history of Mercury Opera Rochester and re-live your favorite moments at the opera.